Drupal users, see Pantheon Modules for details on Drupal modules developed and maintained for the Pantheon workflow.

-  From the WordPress dashboard, click Settings > Pantheon Page Cache.
+Navigate to your WordPress dashboard > click Settings > Pantheon Page Cache.

-The Clear Cache option will clear the cache for the entire site, but it does not clear Varnish or Redis.
+Click Clear Cache to clear the cache for the entire site (this does not clear Varnish or Redis).

-We recommend setting Default Time to Live (TTL) to 600 seconds.
+Set Default Time to Live (TTL) to 600 seconds (optional).